-- 3.64.
-It is a coding system to identify a medical device without the need for terms or descriptions which may not be understood across different languages. - 3.65.
+- 3.63.
+It is a coding system to identify a medical device without the need for terms or descriptions which may not be understood across different languages. - 3.64.
 Currently there is no global consensus on device nomenclature.
-Some countries such as the US, Canada, Australia, Singapore use Global Medical Device Nomenclature (GMDN). - 3.66.
-The UK Government response to the 2021 MDR consultation indicated towards maintaining the status quo of using GMDN nomenclature as the preferred option to allow for harmonisation with other major jurisdictions (although not the EU and to avoid additional costs of moving to a new system).
+Some countries such as the US, Canada, Australia, Singapore use Global Medical Device Nomenclature (GMDN).
+While European countries use the European Medical Device Nomenclature (EMDN). - 3.65.
+The UK Government response to the 2021 MDR consultation indicated towards maintaining the status quo of using GMDN nomenclature as the preferred option to allow for harmonisation with other major jurisdictions (although not the EU and to avoid additional costs of moving to a new system) (see ref 49).